ruidosujeira/perf-linter/README.md

 See [`docs/benchmarking.md`](docs/benchmarking.md) for details about the benchmark harness and reference projects it exercises.

 ## Contributing

+Read [CONTRIBUTING.md](CONTRIBUTING.md) for the quickstart workflow and expectations before opening a pull request.

 ### Join the conversation
 - Head to [GitHub Discussions](https://github.com/ruidosujeira/perf-linter/discussions) to ask questions, propose ideas, or respond to the weekly audit summary.
 Start with the "Community check-in" template so maintainers know how to support you.